Reserve

 The Blue Flag was created by the French Office of the Foundation for Environmental Education in Europe in 1985.

-- The Corniche beach in Sausset les Pins
+- Corniche beach in Sausset les Pins

 - Bestouan beach and Grande Mer beach in Cassis